MicrosoftDocs/power-automate-docs/articles/flic-button-flows.md

 ## Configure Flic properties

 Use Flic's mobile app to program the Flic's events.
+The events are:

+- click (one quick press)
-The events are click (single quick press), double-click (two quick presses), and hold (long press).
+- double-click (two quick presses)
+- hold (one long press)

 This screenshot shows a sample of what your Flic configuration process might be like:

 ![configure Flics](./media/flic-button-flows/configure-flic-actions.png)

 After you've linked a Flic event to Microsoft Flow, you can then select that Flic as a trigger for your flows.
-You select triggers later in this document.
+You select triggers later in this walkthrough.

 ## Create a flow that's triggered by a Flic

 In this walkthrough, we use a Flic to run a flow that records the time a consultant spends at each client.
-The consultant pushes the Flic once upon arrival, and then pushes it again, just before departure from the client.
-Each push of the Flic starts a run of the flow to which it's connected.
+The consultant presses the Flic once upon arrival, and then presses it again, just before departure from the client.
+Each press of the Flic starts a run of the flow to which it's connected.
 The flow saves the current time in Google Sheets, and then sends an email notification.
 The email contains details about the flow run.

 Note: Be sure you've used the Flic mobile app to pair, and configure at least one Flic's **click** action to trigger Microsoft Flow.
 In this screenshot, I've configured the **click** action to trigger Microsoft Flow.
 Later in this walkthrough we configure our flow to trigger when the Flic is pressed once (clicked).